Armandpl/GrowOnline-Java/README.md

 ![wiring diagramm](https://github.com/NitroOxyde/GrowOnline-Java/blob/master/GrowOnline_bb.png)

 You have to connect the probe data wire to GPIO 4.

-By default the lamp relay is connected to GPIO 5, the fan to GPIO 4, the pump to GPIO 3, the heater to GPIO 2 and the fogger to GPIO 1.
+By default the lamp relay is connected to GPIO 5, the fan to GPIO 4, the pump to GPIO 3, the heater to GPIO 2 and the mist maker to GPIO 1.

 At this point you may be a bit confused on how to put this all together, so we've made a quick [video](https://vimeo.com/156953965) that should give you and idea of where to start.